 Another critical part of a healthy lifestyle is movement and exercise.
 Modern life can be sedentary, especially if your job confines you to a desk.
 So, it’s essential to make a conscious choice to move more.

 Try to do exercises that you love (like yoga, weight training, cardio, brisk walks, etc.) regularly.
-Exercise makes us feel good, keeps our bowels working (regular bowel movements are vital for eliminating excess estrogen), and helps us achieve better hormone balance.
+Exercise makes us feel good, keeps our bowels working (regular bowel movements are vital for eliminating excess estrogen), and helps us achieve better hormone balance6.

 Hunger Before Your Period: You Can Take Action